Instructions for the NationStates Semester Exam are directly below. Please read them thoroughly

 .
 NationStates is an online gaming

 - Search for a region and join it (the first month of the term).
 When you establish a nation, you will be automatically placed into a region run by NationStates.
 I suggest that you quickly change to another region appropriate to your own nation or your own interests, but that is up to you.
 In my view, most of the better regions are run by ordinary members, not by NationStates.
 Make sure that the region and its bulletin board are active.
 Generally, larger regions—those with a lot of nations—are preferable to smaller ones.
 Post regularly on the board.
 A link to the board will appear on the main page of the region.
 Many regions operate Discord chat rooms, some regions have Steam chat rooms, and even fewer run TeamSpeak chat rooms.
 In such cases, the room will often be linked from the region’s main page.
 Unfortunately, some regions are dominated by immature people and bullies who do little more than flame one another, by control freaks, or by liars.
 If you do not like a region, there is no limitation imposed by NationStates (or by me) on the number of times you can move to a new one.
 However, join an existing region.
 Do not create your own.
 Otherwise, your nation and your region would be essentially identical.
-Oh, and as soon as you establish a nation, you wiil be flooded with telegrams inviting you to join their regions.
-If you like one of them, and it is active, you might choose to join it.
+Oh, and as soon as you establish a nation, you wiil be flooded with telegrams inviting you to join regions.
+Supposing that you like one of them, and it is active, you might choose to join it.
 Or you can simply ignore the invitations and find a region on your own.
 If, on the rare chance, you happen to be a Leftist like me (or even a “hard–core liberal”), I would suggest this region.